rupatel/zillow-price-prediction/README.md

     predict: To predict log error of Zestimate from previously trained model

 You could also configure the cluster capacity and spark tuning options from the Makefile.
-You need to configure information regarding your AWS account such as ec2.subnet,ec2.master.sec.group, ec2.slave.sec.group etc
+You need to configure information regarding your AWS account such as ec2.subnet, ec2.master.sec.group, ec2.slave.sec.group etc

-Command to train on AWS EMR cluster:
+Command to train/predict on AWS EMR cluster:
 make cloud

-Command to train locally:
+Command to train/predict locally:
 make local

 Command to download app folder:
 make download-app

-You can allow download ZillowNotebook.json and import it in Zeppelin for data visualization purpose.
+You can also download ZillowNotebook.json and import it in Zeppelin for data visualization purposes.
 ## Authors

 * **Rutul Patel**

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details